(Or: How I Learned to Hire Smarter)

 So that’s our metric.
 We’ll call it a batting average.
 Why not?
 It’s perhaps the easiest measure of hiring success:

 - After [some period of time] what percentage of hires are still with us?

 - Y=number in original hire group

 Let’s improve your hiring batting average.

-If you want to optimize your hiring, I mean, raise your batting average, you should introduce and measure variables in your job postings and the hiring process.
+If you want to optimize your hiring process, I mean, raise your batting average, you should introduce and measure variables in your job postings.
 Tweak your hiring system so you heavily discount or eliminate contenders unable to follow instructions.
 But how?

 How should I change my hiring process?
 What should I measure?

 We’re tracking responses to your job posting to measure respondents’ attention.
+(Is that an official KPI?)
 Make a spreadsheet to keep track of these responses.
 Each potential hire gets a row in that spreadsheet.
 Each column is a type of data, a metric we care about.
 I’ll riff on some things you might choose to measure.